Neurogenic Bladder Child

 - MRI scan

-The doctor may recommend that your child take antibiotics to prevent urinary tract infections.
+Antibiotics may be prescribed to prevent urinary tract infections.

 Other medication may also be used to improve bladder function.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.